ADD CONDITION

 Who can use the patch?

 The patch is intended for adults and children 12 years of age or older.
-For children under 12, consult a doctor.
+Consult a doctor for children under 12 years of age.

 Are there any contraindications for using the patch?